microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-identifylargegalleryview.md

 ---
-title: "Learn how to identify the large gallery view application in the roster"
+title: "Identify the large gallery view application in the roster"
-description: "Describes how the large gallery view application can be identified in the roster."
+description: "Learn how to identify the large gallery view application in the roster."
 author: "navali-msft"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"
 doc_type: conceptualPageType
 ---

-# Learn how to identify the large gallery view application in the roster
+# Identify the large gallery view application in the roster

 Namespace: microsoft.graph

 In this article, you will learn how to identify the large gallery view application in the roster.
-By identifying the large gallery view, application developer can extract relevant information and subscribe to the video feed.
+By identifying the large gallery view, application developers can extract relevant information and subscribe to the video feed.

 ## Sample roster with large gallery view

-Following is a sample of roster received by application, once the large gallery view is successfully added to the call.
+The following is a sample of the roster received by the application, once the large gallery view is successfully added to the call.

 <!-- {
   "blockType": "example",